ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 to do compatibility checks between client and server.
-For example, A report submission to leader from a client that supports draft-ietf-ppm-dap-09 could have the header `Content-Type: application/dap-upload-req;version=09`.
+For example, A report submission to leader from a client that supports draft-ietf-ppm-dap-09 could have the header `Content-Type: application/ppm-dap;message=upload-req;version=09`.

-The "Media Types" registry at https://www.iana.org/assignments/media-types will be (RFC EDITOR: replace "will be" with "has been") updated to include each of these media types.
-The information required for each media type is listed in the remaining subsections.
+The "Media Types" registry at https://www.iana.org/assignments/media-types will be (RFC EDITOR: replace "will be" with "has been") updated to include the `application/ppm-dap` media type.

-### "application/dap-hpke-config-list" media type

 Type name: